-This iconic railway that runs between Andalsnes and Dombas, offers passengers an opportunity to experience some of the most spectacular views in the whole of Norway.
-Stretching for 114 kilometres (71 miles), the railway, which was featured in the blockbuster film Harry Potter and the Half-Blood Prince, journeys through some of Norway’s most spectacular scenery including, the Trollveggen Cliff, Romsdalen Valley and Rauma River.
+This iconic railway, running between Andalsnes and Dombas, offers passengers an opportunity to experience some of Norway's most spectacular views.
+Stretching for 114 kilometres (71 miles), the railway, which was featured in the blockbuster film Harry Potter and the Half-Blood Prince, journeys through areas of breathtaking natural beauty and by astonishing natural wonders, such as the Trollveggen Cliff, Romsdalen Valley and Rauma River.

 Atlantic Ocean Road

-A unique stretch of road which takes you right out to the ocean’s edge.
-In 2005, the road was voted Norway’s Engineering Feat of the Century.
-The drive is known to be the world’s most beautiful drives.
-It connects Averøy with the mainland via a series of small islands and islets spanned by eight bridges over 8274 metres.
-The Atlantic Road has National Tourist Route status and the entire stretch between Bud and Kristiansund is one continuous experience packed with coastal scenery, culture and history.
+A unique stretch of asphalt which takes you right out to the ocean’s edge, the Atlantic Road road was voted Norway’s Engineering Feat of the Century and is regarded as one of the world's greatest and most beautiful drives.
+A National Tourist Route, it connects Averøy with the mainland via a series of small islands and islets spanned by eight bridges over 8274 metres, and the section between Bud and Kristiansund is one continuous experience packed with coastal scenery, culture and history.